-Mr. Younger questioned noted that the base case assumption is that both Ginna and Fitzpatrick would be in-service during the period May 2017 through April 2018.
-If there were a decision to shutdown one or both of the units after the IRM were set by the Executive Committee and before the NYISO sets the IRM then the entire impact of the shutdown would be borne by changes to the LCRs.
-IF only one of the two units were to shutdown it is A more likely situation it would be the retirement of Fitzpatrick only.
+Mr. Younger noted that the base case assumption is that both Ginna and Fitzpatrick would be in-service during the period May 2017 through April 2018.
+If there were a decision to shutdown one or both of the units after the IRM were set by the Executive Committee and before the NYISO sets the LCRs then the entire impact of the shutdown would be borne by changes to the LCRs.
+IF only one of the two units were to shutdown it is more likely it would be the retirement of Fitzpatrick.

 At the request of the Executive Committee, the NYISO agreed to provide a sensitivity case with only Fitzpatrick retired by November 23, 2016 - AI #211-2.